drinking-game-app/frontend/README.md

 2. After starting the development server, scan the QR code with your device, and Expo will generate a live preview of your app

 #### Running on an Android physical device
-You can run this code on your own Android device while running the development server, and preview life updates and you change the code.
+You can run this code on your own Android device while running the development server, and preview live updates as you change the code.

 ###### Requirements
 * Android >= 5 - Lollipop